aeyobd/dwarfs/observations/sculptor/data/NOTES.md

 ### DELVE

-Use topcat with TAP to noirlab.edu/datalab/tap
+Use topcat with TAP to noirlab.edu/datalab/tap.
+Should retrieve 7,215,671 entries.

 ```
 SELECT *